EBCI High School Summer Research Program

 What will participants do?
-We are seeking 5-7 high school students from the East Band of the Cherokee Indians for a summer research program.
+We are seeking 5-7 high school students from the Eastern Band of Cherokee Indians (EBCI) for a summer research program.
 Students will work in Cherokee alongside researchers from the Sheldon Lab of the University of Tennessee and the EBCI Office of Fisheries and Wildlife Management to learn how to perform wildlife research through the scientific process.
 Participants will design and carry out a research project to examine the impacts of environmental change on species native to the Qualla Boundary.
 Students will also have the opportunity to shadow EBCI biologists on other research projects involving salamander conservation and elk management.

 The program will run from early June to mid-July 2018.
 Students will meet with researchers 3-4 days per week for approximately 4-5 hours each day.
 This will allow students the opportunity to participate in the program while also participating in other summer opportunities and activities.

 Benefits: Students will gain insight into scientific careers, obtain experience in field research, gain knowledge of wildlife of the Qualla Boundary, and learn about data collection and computer coding.
 The technical skills gained through this program will be excellent for building resumes and will help students launch careers in science, technology, engineering, or math.

 How to apply: Interested students should send a single document that contains the following information:

 –Year in high school (Freshman, Sophomore, Junior, or Senior)